elastic/examples/Machine Learning/ProblemChild/problemchild-training-to-inference.md

 }
 ```

-Sample script processor invoking the blocklist script with a blocklist consisting of keywords "suspicious" andd "evil".
+Sample script processor invoking the blocklist script with a blocklist consisting of keywords "suspicious" and "evil":

 ```